Home/Meats/Beef Shoulder Clod

 Grilled Beef Shoulder Clod with Chimichurri Sauce

-Juicy grilled beef shoulder clod topped with a vibrant chimichurri sauce, perfect for a healthy summer barbecue.
+This grilled beef shoulder clod is bursting with flavor, complemented by a zesty chimichurri sauce for a healthy and delicious meal.

 Ingredients